kattenk/ents.hs/readme.md

 		   (pitch + (speed * t))
 		   (roll + (speed * t))
 ```
-After adding `Rotation` and `Color` and `Spin` to the cube, we can hook these systems up to the game loop with:
+After adding `Rotation` and `Color` and `Spin` to the cube, Hook these systems up to the game loop with:
 ```haskell
 gameLoop $ do
   system spin